aymeric-dispa/hello-world-do-template/README.md

 <!-- dash-content-start -->

-This is a [Durable Object](https://developers.cloudflare.com/durable-objects/) starter template.
-It comes with a `sayHello` method that returns `Hello World!`.
+This is a [Durable Object](https://developers.cloudflare.com/durable-objects/).
+It comes with a `sayHello` method that returns the number of times a specific durable object has been called.
+Each unique `id` passed in the request's query parameter routes to a distinct Durable Object instance, which uses its own private, persistent storage to maintain the counter.

 <!-- dash-content-end -->